tombensve/APS/APS-UserGuide/docs/src/APSUserGuide.md

 * A configuration service that works with annotated configuration models where each config value can be described/documented.
 The configuration model can be structured with sub models that there can be one or many of.
 Each top level configuration model registered with the configuration service will be available for publishing in the admin web.
 The configuration service also supports different configuration environments and allows for configuration values to be different for different configuration environments, but doesn´t require them to be.

+* Synchronization of configurations across servers.
+There is currently 2 implementations for this, one that syncs using APSGroups service, one that syncs using RabbitMQ, and one that syncs via Hazelcast.

 * A filesystem service that provides a persistent filesystem outside of the OSGi server.
 The configuration service makes use of this to store configurations.
 Each client can get its own filesystem area, and can´t access anything outside of its area.

 * A platform service that simply identifies the local installation and provides a description of it.
 It is basically a read only service that provides configured information about the installation.